-I help build effective news products by doing research to understand users’ needs, designing solutions to meet them, then building and measuring those solutions in the real world to see if they work.
+I help teams build effective news products by doing research to understand users’ needs, designing solutions to meet them, then building and measuring those solutions in the real world to see if they work.

 Before this I was studying for my master’s in the Studio 20 program at New York University’s Arthur L. Carter Journalism Institute, with a third of my coursework in the Interactive Telecommunications Program (ITP) at the Tisch School of the Arts.